yosebyte/nodepass/README.md

 NodePass creates a network tunnel with a secure control channel:

 1. **Server Mode**:
-   - Sets up three listeners: tunnel (TLS-encrypted), remote (unencrypted), and target
+   - Sets up listeners: tunnel (TLS-encrypted), remote (unencrypted), and target (for both TCP and UDP)
    - Accepts incoming connections on the tunnel endpoint
-   - When a client connects to the target, signals the client through the secure tunnel
+   - When a client connects to the target (via TCP) or sends data (via UDP), it signals the client through the secure tunnel
    - The client then establishes a connection to the remote endpoint (unencrypted)
    - Data is exchanged between the target and remote connections